geoph9/SimpleASR/README.md

    mkdir wave_files/test/theo
    ```
 6. Run `put_users_to_folders.py` in order to distribute the audio files.
 7. Run `ln -s ../wsj/s5/utils/ .` to create a symbolic links to the kaldi utilities.
 After that run `cp ../wsj/s5/path.sh .`.
+We also need to create a symbolic link to the `steps` folder.
+Do that by `ln -s ../wsj/s5/steps/ .`.
+We will need those later.
 8. Run `mkdir data` and then `mkdir data/train` and `mkdir data/test`
 9. Create a `spk2gender` file as shown in this repo and copy it to both `data/train` and `data/test`.
 10. Run `create_train_wavscp.py full_path_to_train`.
 For me `full_path_to_train` is `/home/geoph/v2t/kaldi/egs/myfsdd/data/train`.
 Then  run `create_test_wavscp.py full_path_to_test`.
 For me `full_path_to_test` is `/home/geoph/v2t/kaldi/egs/myfsdd/data/test`.
 After running those two you should see 1800 lines in `data/train/wav.scp` and 200 lines in `data/test/wav.scp`.